Israel launches large-scale West Bank raid as minister calls for Gaza-style operation | KRDO

 Israel launches large-scale West Bank raid as minister calls for Gaza-style operation

-By Kareem Khadder, Tamar Michaelis, Abeer Salman, Alex Stambaugh and Helen Regan, CNN
+By Kareem Khadder, Abeer Salman, Tamar Michaelis, Christian Edwards and Helen Regan, CNN

 The Israel Defense Forces (IDF) confirmed it had launched a large counter-terror operation overnight with the Israel Security Agency (ISA) in the areas of Jenin and Tulkarem in the north of the West Bank.